mtti/inject/README.md

-**mtti.Inject** is a small C# dependency injection framework.
-Intended mainly for use in Unity projects, but the core could theoretically be used in other types of C# projects as well.
+**mtti.Inject** is a simple dependency injector for the Unity engine.

-Consider this library pre-release quality.
-For a more proven alternative with more features, take a look at [Zenject](https://github.com/modesttree/Zenject).

 Released under the Apache License, Version 2.0.